atenearesearchgroup/belief-fusion-plugin/README.md

 6. Then, we assign the beliefs as tag values for each of the films.

-Ada is pretty sure that the film which won an Oscar was Parasite, so she assigns the most confident opinion to it.
-In contrast, she decides to discard the other two films, since she is sure they did not win, so she assigns a high level of disbelief.
+    Ada is pretty sure that the film that won an Oscar was Parasite, so she assigns the most confident opinion.
+In contrast, she decides to discard the other two films since she is pretty sure they did not win, so she assigns a high level of disbelief.

-Bob loves super hero films and he thinks Joker won the Oscar, although he is no entirely sure.
-Bob is also not into other type of films, so he does not know what to say about the others, assigning a vacuous opinion to them.
+    Bob loves superhero films, and he thinks Joker won the Oscar, although he is not entirely sure.
+Bob is also not into other types of films, so he does not know what to say about the others, assigning a vacuous opinion to them.

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118797921-5a579e80-b89d-11eb-93da-e21817ead0a2.png"/></div>

-7. Finally, we will click the fusion plugin button, and the opinions will be fused.
+7. Finally, we click the fusion plugin button, and the opinions will be fused.

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118798233-b6222780-b89d-11eb-947a-aa89916be134.png"/></div>